video | June 4, 2017

 Our show today demonstrates how to increase pipeline attribution, customer loyalty, and customer lifetime value through product marketing.
 Too often product marketing teams are focused on features and functions.
 Our conversation today is focused on associating product marketing excellence with revenue contribution.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.
+Leverage SBI’s How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Joining us today is Phil Montgomery the Chief Marketing Officer of Pulse Secure.
 Pulse Secure provides secure remote access not only to your data center, but also to your cloud applications, from desktop and mobile devices.
 Watch Phil demonstrate how to increase pipeline attribution, customer loyalty, and customer lifetime value through product marketing.

 In today’s show, Phil shares how to raise the level of performance of your product marketing organization.
 Phil is uniquely qualified to speak on this topic having spent his career in a combination of product management and product marketing leadership roles.
 Phil has launched more than thirty products, mostly software in the B-to-B infrastructure and security spaces.